We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 Although CBT is considered a short-term treatment, there isn’t a standard length of treatment.
 Cognitive behavioral therapists usually charge per session, with sessions scheduled once per week.
 You may feel better after just a few sessions, or it may take several months, which often hinges on the type and severity of the problem you’re having.
-While cost shouldn’t be the sole factor when choosing a therapist, be sure you budget for an undetermined number of sessions.
+While cost shouldn’t be the sole factor when choosing a CBT therapist, be sure you budget for an undetermined number of sessions.
 If you have health insurance and your therapist accepts insurance, it may cover part of your mental health costs.
-Some therapists offer a sliding fee scale with charges based on your income.
+Some mental health professionals offer a sliding fee scale with charges based on your income.

-|Exposure-based techniques||Exposure-based techniques are some of the most common methods used in CBT to treat anxiety disorders like PTSD, OCD, phobias, panic disorder, generalized anxiety disorder, etc. These techniques strive to modify your fear/anxiety by exposing you to whatever causes your fear/anxiety, confronting the feared stimulus, and providing new information that proves your fear is unrealistic to effectively decrease the fear.|
+|Exposure-based techniques||Exposure-based techniques are some of the most common methods used in CBT to treat anxiety disorders like PTSD, OCD, phobias, panic, GAD, and others.
+These techniques strive to modify your fear or anxiety by exposing you to whatever causes your fear, confronting the feared stimulus, and providing new information that proves your fear is unrealistic to effectively decrease the fear.|

-|Cognitive processing therapy is a specific type of CBT that helps reduce the symptoms of PTSD caused by traumatic events, such as combat, natural disasters, car accidents, rape, or physical abuse.
+|Cognitive processing therapy (CPT)||Cognitive processing therapy is a specific type of CBT that helps reduce the symptoms of PTSD caused by traumatic events, such as combat, natural disasters, car accidents, rape, or physical abuse.
 CPT helps you identify, challenge, and modify disturbing thoughts, emotions, and beliefs related to your trauma that are negatively affecting your life.|

 |Problem-solving therapy||Problem-solving therapy is a CBT intervention that helps you learn and/or reactivate problem-solving skills, which you can then apply to specific problems.
 PST has been highly effective in treating depression, often without the use of antidepressants.
 It also has been helpful for common mental health conditions and managing stressful events.|

-In some situations, cognitive behavioral therapy is more effective when combined with certain medications.
+|Medication||In some situations, CBT is more effective when combined with certain medications.
 For example, dealing with depression or anxiety may be easier when combining antidepressants or tranquilizers with CBT.
 Your therapist will discuss the advantages and disadvantages of adding medications to your treatment.
 The decision often depends on your desires and medical history and the exact problem being treated.|

-You may be asked to record your thoughts in a journal, then your therapist helps you determine whether you perceived things appropriately and realistically or if you behave differently in certain situations.
-Your therapist may supplement CBT with cognitive therapy readings or workbooks.
+You may be asked to record your thoughts in a journal, then your mental health professional helps you determine whether you perceived things appropriately and realistically or if you behave differently in certain situations.
+Your therapist may supplement CBT with readings or workbooks.
 It also might help you to jot down what you’d like to discuss in your next session or what you learned in a session that you’d like to use in your everyday life.